Why we need to stand up for women’s rights and survivors

 And let’s not ignore the men who are survivors as well; nearly one in six men will face sexual violence in their lifetime.
 This epidemic of violence is not just a “women’s issue”—it’s a societal issue, one that impacts everyone.

-Today, we see Conservative MPs who want to strip us of our right to choose.
+Today, we hear conservative voices that want to strip us of our right to choose.
 We’ve watched what’s happening in the United States, and my heart aches for the women, non-binary, and trans folks there, who are losing their autonomy.
 We are standing with you, shoulder to shoulder, in this fight.

 Look around the world—at the Middle East, where women’s rights are almost non-existent; at Congo, Sudan, India, and Palestine, where women suffer unimaginable assaults every day.
 And here at home, there are those working to turn back the clock on our rights.
 This isn’t just a threat; it’s a global reality.